-- Unified Sports shall be administered by the NHIAA Unified Sports Committee and the rules of the National Federation will govern the sport when applicable. - Exception to the NFHS Uniform Rule(s): One set of uniforms per school (one color) shall be allowed. - Definition of Participants: (BLA XXXV, Sect.
-3) - Unified Student Athlete: A student with an intellectual disability who, based on his/her IEP is expected to be in school until she/he is 21. - Restriction of Participation Unified Student Partner: (BLA XXXV, Sect.
-4, e.)
+- Unified Sports shall be administered by the NHIAA Unified Sports Committee and the rules of the National Federation will govern the sport when applicable. - Exception to the NFHS Uniform Rule(s): One set of uniforms per school (one color) shall be allowed. - Tournament Selection: